CarlTBarnes/LIST-Style-Checkbox/README.md

-# LIST Checkbox Column using Style and WingDing Font
+# LIST Checkbox Column using Style and WingDings Font

+To discuss this please post on the [ClaionHub thread How to use Styles in a LIST - PROPLIST:Style - PROPSTYLE](https://clarionhub.com/t/how-to-use-styles-in-a-list-proplist-style-propstyle/3776?u=carlbarnes)

 I had a Class that had a LIST control in which I wanted a Checkbox column.
 Using an Icon meant I would have to also include an .ICO file or rely on the shipping images.
 What I came up with was to use a Style that changed the font to WingDings `?List{PROPSTYLE:FontName,1}='Wingdings 2'`.